Orbifold Semiorthogonal Decompositions for Abelian Varieties: orbifold semiorthogonal decomposition for A2/G(4,4,2)

-If $p$ has $\mu_2$ stabilizer, we apply Proposition \ref{prop:image of points}: on the one hand, the pull-back along $X^i \to \bar{X}^i$ contains $\mathcal{O}_p$ as a direct summand.
-On the other hand, the pull-back $\pi^*(\mathcal{O}_{\pi(p)})$ is non-reduced of length 2.
+Suppose $p\neq 0$ has a $\mu_2$ stabilizer.
+On the one hand, the pull-back along $X_i \to \overline{X_i}$ contains $\mathcal{O}_p$ as a direct summand as in the proof of Proposition \ref{prop:image of points234}.
+On the other hand, the pull-back $\pi^*(\mathcal{O}_{\pi(p)})$ is non-reduced of length 2 at every point of its support by the proof of Proposition \ref{prop:image of points1}.
 Then, the non-trivial irreducible representation is obtained as the kernel of the map